shawnho1018/shifter/data-migration-samples/README.md

 ## s1_remount.sh
 This script will step-by-step demonstrate how to detach-and-mount a PV into a new GKE cluster.
 The detailed steps are explained below:
+### Pre-requisite
-### Copy and paste both clusters context into context1 and context2.
+1. Copy and paste both clusters context into context1 and context2.
 ### Execute s1-remount.sh
 1. A pod-s with a PVC will be created in the test namespace of context1 cluster.
 2. A file will be copy into the persistent volume for further validation.